openPMD/openPMD-viewer/README.md

 - Use the **interactive GUI inside the IPython Notebook**, in order to interactively visualize the data.

+#### Tutorials

-The notebooks in the folder `tutorials/` demonstrate how to use these routines.
+The notebooks in the folder `tutorials/` demonstrate how to use both the API and the interactive GUI.
 You can view these notebooks online [here](https://github.com/openPMD/openPMD-viewer/tree/master/tutorials), or, alternatively, you can run them on your local computer by typing: